Ballantynes fire: Business recovery

 After the fire, Ballantynes continued to trade from its undamaged building on Lichfield Street.
 The fire-damaged buildings were demolished and the main Ballantynes store was rebuilt on the corner of Colombo Street and Cashel Street.

 Legacy

+Fire and Emergency New Zealand uses the brevity code "K41" to indicate a fatality, in reference to the 41 people who died in the fire.

 A dramatisation of the fire, Ablaze, was directed by Josh Frizzell and screened by TVNZ in 2019.